CosmWasm/book/src/basics/good-practices.md

 }
 ```

-You may argue that all those derives look slightly clunky, and I agree.
+All those derives look slightly clunky, but thankfully the
-Hopefully, the
 [`cosmwasm-schema`](https://docs.rs/cosmwasm-schema/1.1.4/cosmwasm_schema/#)
-crate delivers a utility `cw_serde` macro, which we can use to reduce a
+crate delivers a utility `cw_serde` macro which we can use to reduce the amount of
 boilerplate:

 ```rust,noplayground